shawnscoding/reactjs-crontab/README.md

 ## Note

 - feel free to open issue.
 [Reactjs-crontab Github repo](https://github.com/shawnscoding/reactjs-crontab).
 Any idea that could improve this package or bug report will be highly appreciated.
+- We'll highly appreciate it if you promote this package to other devs in any way.
+We believe the appropriate usage of this package will save loads of thier time.

 ## License